rancher/rke2-docs/docs/security/cis_self_assessment16.md

 Ensure that the `--insecure-bind-address` argument is not set (Automated)
 <details>
 <summary>Rationale</summary>
 If you bind the apiserver to an insecure address, basically anyone who could connect to it over the insecure port, would have unauthenticated and unencrypted access to your master node.
-The apiserver doesn't do any authentication checking for insecure binds and traffic to the Insecure API port is not encrpyted, allowing attackers to potentially read sensitive data in transit.
+The apiserver doesn't do any authentication checking for insecure binds and traffic to the Insecure API port is not encrypted, allowing attackers to potentially read sensitive data in transit.
 </details>

 **Result:** Pass